Exclusive: In latest China jab, U.S. drafts list of 89 firms with military ties

 The list, if published, could further escalate trade tensions with Beijing and hurt U.S. companies that sell civil aviation parts and components to China, among other industries.

 A spokesman for the U.S. Department of Commerce, which produced the list, declined to comment.
-The Chinese foreign ministry did not immediately response to a request for comment.
+The Chinese foreign ministry did not immediately respond to a request for comment.

-Commercial Aircraft Corp of China Ltd (COMAC), which is spearheading Chinese efforts to compete with Boeing and Airbus, is on the list, as is Aviation Industry Corporation of China (AVIC) and 10 of its related entities.

 According to the rule, applications for such licenses are more likely to be denied than granted.